 This fastener is of gilded repoussed silver with stylised moth motives with appliqué antennae.
 The central plaque is embellished with a larger turquoise cabochon around which five smaller coral and five turquoise cabochons (one old replacement) sit in raised settings.
 Two further coral pieces decorate the panels either side of the central panel.
 Each piece of coral is fastened by a central rivet.
 The fastener is drilled with four holes to allow it to be sewn to a cloth belt.

-This is a superb item with clear age.
+The item here is a superb piece with clear age.